terraform-aws-modules/terraform-aws-lambda/examples/alias/README.md

-# Complete AWS Lambda examples
+# Lambda Alias

-Configuration in this directory creates AWS Lambda Function, Layers, Alias, and so on with the large variety of supported features showing this module in action.
+Configuration in this directory creates Lambda Function and Aliases in different configurations.

 ## Usage